alan-turing-institute/TTW-Practitioners-Hub/README.md

 Hosted under the [Tools, Practices and Systems](https://www.turing.ac.uk/research/research-programmes/tools-practices-and-systems) Research Programme, the project draws expertise from the institute’s Community Management, Research Application Management, Academic Skills and Research Engineering Teams.
 To embed data science best practices and community expertise into different sectors, we are launching The Turing Way Practitioners Hub this year.

-The Practitioners Hub will provide a forum for cross-sector engagement, knowledge exchange and strategic collaboration with organisations across academia, research, engineering systems, government and healthcare leading data science initiatives.
+The Practitioners Hub will provide a forum for cross-sector engagement, knowledge exchange and strategic collaboration with organisations across academia, research, engineering systems, government and healthcare -- leading data science initiatives.
 Through the involvement of domain experts from these sectors, the Practitioners Hub will enable systematic approaches for building a shared understanding of open science, reproducibility, accessibility and research ethics to enhance quality, rigour and integrity in data science and AI.

 **Project Members**

- - Dr. Malvika Sharan, TPS Senior Researcher - Open Research, Co-Lead of The Turing Way
+ - Dr Malvika Sharan, TPS Senior Researcher - Open Research, Co-Lead of The Turing Way
- - Alexandra Aruajo Alvarez, Research Project Manager - The Turing Way
+ - Alexandra Araujo Alvarez, Research Project Manager - The Turing Way
  - Jennifer Ding, Research Application Manager - Acting Senior Researcher
  - Shane Conneely, Partnership Development Lead

  **TPS Contributors**

- - Dr. Kirstie Whitaker, TPS Programme Director
+ - Dr Kirstie Whitaker, TPS Programme Director
  - Arielle Bennett, TPS Programme Manager

 *Please create [an issue](../../issues) to share references or ideas related to the development of this project.*